pantor/ruckig/README.md

   // Make use of the new state here!
   // e.g. robot->setJointPositions(output.new_position);

-  input.current_position = output.new_position;
-  input.current_velocity = output.new_velocity;
-  input.current_acceleration = output.new_acceleration;
+  output.pass_to_input(input); // Don't forget this!
 }
 ```

-During the update step, you'll need to copy the new kinematic state into the current state.
-If the current state is not the expected, pre-calculated trajectory, ruckig will calculate a new trajectory with the novel input.
+Within the control loop, you need to update the *current state* of the input parameter according to the calculated trajectory.
+Therefore, the `pass_to_input` method copies the new kinematic state of the output to the current kinematic state of the input parameter.
+If (in the next step) the current state is not the expected, pre-calculated trajectory, Ruckig will calculate a new trajectory based on the novel input.
 When the trajectory has reached the target state, the `update` function will return `Result::Finished`.

 ### Input Parameter